ushanchamod/conversational-rag-bot/README.md

-# OUSL Credit Calculator Chatbot
+# Conversational Chatbot - OUSL

 A LangChain-powered conversational chatbot with retrieval-augmented generation (RAG), OpenAI integration, memory, and PDF/text document support.
 This project provides a backend service for answering questions about the BSE degree at OUSL using a combination of LLMs and document retrieval.